COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Wisconsin/README.md

 ```
 global path "/Users/kaitlynlucas/Desktop/Wisconsin/Original Files"
 global nces "/Users/kaitlynlucas/Desktop/Wisconsin/nces"
+global temporary "/Users/kaitlynlucas/Desktop/Wisconsin/temp"
 global output "/Users/kaitlynlucas/Desktop/Wisconsin/output"
-global temporary "/Users/kaitlynlucas/Desktop/Wisconsin/temp"

 ```
 - "Original" refers to the original data downloaded from the drive
-- "Output" is the output folder
 - "NCES" is the NCES District and School files folder (2016-2022)
 - "Temp" is where the code will temporarily store files to deal with suppressed data
+- "Output" is the output folder

 ## Recreate Cleaning
-1. Unhide the Importing Code at the top of each do file
+1. Unhide the Importing Code at the top of each do file.
+(On future runs you'll want to hide the importing code)
-2. Run the do-files
+2. Run the do-files in order from 2016 onward.
-3. On future runs you'll want to hide the importing code